Statement from Richard Besser, MD, on Racial Injustice, Violence, and Health In America

 In this moment, we are in solidarity with our grantees and partners who see, experience, and respond to racism and injustice every day through work across so many sectors.
 We are fiercely committed to you and vow to redouble our efforts to support you and to learn from you.
 We will strive together to get to the other side of this pain, not by an eagerness to move past it, but with a fervor to address our nation’s own sickness relating to racism, health, and justice.
 We see the steep mountain we must climb, but we steadfastly believe in a new vision of an America with greater freedom, dignity, inclusivity, opportunity, and health and well-being for everyone.

-To learn more, visit the Foundation’s Race, Racism, and Health collection page.
+To learn more, visit the Foundation’s Structural Racism and Health feature.